swcarpentry/shell-novice/_episodes/01-intro.md

 between `ls` and `-F` the shell will look for a command called `ls-F`, which doesn't exist.
 Also, capitalization matters: `LS` is different to `ls`.

-Next we see the output that our command produced.
+Next, we see the output that our command produced.
 In this case it is a listing of files and folders in a location called `/` - we'll cover what all these mean later today.
 Those using a macOS might recognize the output in this example.